NCAA baseball pairings: Where and who UNC, N.C. State, Duke, Wake, ECU play this weekend

 The Chapel Hill Regional will also feature Long Island (33-23), Wofford (41-18) and LSU (40-21).
 The Tar Heels will play Long Island while Wofford and LSU will play Friday.

-The Wolfpack (33-20) will open Raleigh Regional play against Bryant with James Madison (34-23) and South Carolina (36-23) matching up in the first round of the double-elimination event.
+The Wolfpack (33-20) will open Raleigh Regional play against Bryant on Friday at 7 p.m.
+James Madison (34-23) and South Carolina (36-23) match up at 2 p.m. in the first round of the double-elimination event.

 The winner of the Raleigh Regional will advance to the Athens Super Regional should the No. 7-seeded Georgia Bulldogs with their regional.

+“I thinking hosting is big,” NCSU coach Elliott Avent said Monday.
+“I think it says a lot to be a 10th seed.
+That shows you how close you were to being a national (top 8) seed.
+I think this is the second highest seed we’ve had since I’ve been here.

+“Its says a lot, but when you watch the board and see the teams, you realize how dangerous every team is in this tournament.”

-The Pack has not won an ACC title since 1992 but went to Truist Field in Charlotte believing it was playing the best baseball in the league.
+The Pack has not won an ACC title since 1992 but went to Truist Field in Charlotte for the ACC tournament believing it was playing the best baseball in the league.
 N.C.
 State closed the regular season with ACC series wins over Virginia and Wake Forest and was 10-4 in its past five ACC series.

-“It’s been as incredible a stretch of good baseball as any team I’ve had the pleasure of coaching,” NCSU coach Elliott Avent said Thursday after an 8-1 loss to Duke. ”They’ve been playing really, really well.”
+“It’s been as incredible a stretch of good baseball as any team I’ve had the pleasure of coaching,” Avent said after an 8-1 loss to Duke in pool play in Charlotte. ”They’ve been playing really, really well.”

 The Pack ignited for 19 runs and 20 hits in its first game at Charlotte, ripping Virginia Tech 19-9, but was muzzled by Duke starter Andrew Healy and the Blue Devils.